Shannon Hurn: Captaincy (2015–2019)

 Hurn started out his captaincy with a highly successful first season in charge, leading West Coast to a grand final berth in 2015.
 The Eagles lost to Hawthorn by 46 points.

 Over the next two years, Hurn continued to provide drive off halfback and through kick-ins.
 The club continued to reach the finals, but were defeated by the Western Bulldogs in an Elimination Final in 2016, and by Greater Western Sydney in a Semi Final in 2017.

 In 2018, Hurn's form improved dramatically; in a change of role in defence, he established himself as one of the best defenders in the comp, earning a maiden All-Australian selection on the halfback flank.
 This coincided with a remarkable rise for West Coast, with the club expected to fall after losing a substantial amount of experience in the offseason.
 They made the Grand Final for the first time in three years, facing and defeating Collingwood by five points, with Hurn becoming the third premiership captain in the club's history.
 He and Mark LeCras were the only players from the Eagles' 2006 playing list to feature in the 2018 Grand Final, although neither he nor LeCras were selected for the 2006 Grand Final.

 He continued his strong form into 2019, finishing with a second consecutive All-Australian selection, where he was named as Vice-Captain.
 He stepped down as captain following the 2019 season, to be replaced by Luke Shuey.

 Retirement

 On 1 August 2023 Hurn announced he would retire from the AFL at the end of the 2023 season.

-Post Career

-In September 2024, the West Coast Eagles announced Hurn would make a return to the club as a development coach ahead of the 2025 AFL season.
-The former club captain returned to the Eagles to help develop the club's younger players.
-Hurn's role focuses on guiding and developing the emerging talent within the West Coast Eagles, bringing his extensive experience and professionalism, gained from his record-breaking playing career, to this coaching position.